dbirks/home-k8s/README.md

 [nfs-client-provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client) to set up a StorageClass to dynamically provision PersistentVolumes from a separate NFS server

-MetalLB to fulfil LoadBalancer services
+MetalLB to fulfill LoadBalancer services

 Tiller (with TLS enabled)

-Flux's HelmOperator to deploy Helm charts
+Flux's HelmOperator to talk to Tiller with TLS to deploy Helm charts

+Prometheus for metric gathering

+Grafana for metric visualization

 ## Initial setup